OgieBen/OkayDocs/android/README.md

 ## Linking a user with Okay Sdk

 In order to successfully finish the initialization stage we need to link the user with Okay.
-This allows us to authorize/authenticate a prticular user's action.`
+This allows us to authorize/authenticate a particular user's action.`

-Note: This section of the Okay SDK requires interaction with a dedicated server that sits as a middleman between PSS and PSA.
-We highly recommend that you have this server built/running while going through this section of the documentation.
-However, if you do not have a server you can just generate your linking codes from this url **http://protdemo.demohoster.com/tenant-fb/** then sign in with "tenant" as your username and "password" as your password.`

-To enable linking on the your app you will need to add this line of code to your app's `Application` file in my case it is going to be `OkayDemoApplication.kt`.
+To enable linking on the your app you will need to add this line of code to your app's `Application` file.

 ```kotlin
     class OkayDemoApplication: Application() {